What is the UK Spouse Visa?

 UK Spouse Visa English Language Requirement

-Unless exempt, when applying for a UK Spouse visa you will be required to show that you meet the English language requirement:
+Unless exempt, when applying for a Spouse Visa you will be required to show that you meet the English language requirement:

-- If you are applying for entry clearance or wishing to switch to the Spouse Visa you must be able to show that your English language abilities are at least to level A1 (if applying for the first time), on the Common European Framework of Reference for Languages (CEFR) scale.
+• If you are applying for entry clearance or wishing to switch to the Spouse Visa you must be able to show that your English language abilities are at least to level A1 on the Common European Framework of Reference for Languages (CEFR) scale.

 There are a variety of ways in which you can meet the English language requirement including: